Chempakaraman Pillai

-Chempakaraman Pillai (alias Venkidi; 15 September 1891 – 26 May 1934) was an Indian-born political activist and revolutionary.
-Born in Thiruvananthapuram, to Tamil parents, he left for Europe as a youth, where he spent the rest of his active life as an Indian nationalist and revolutionary.
+Chempakaraman Pillai (alias Venkidi; 15 September 1891 – 26 May 1934) was an Indian-born independence activist and revolutionary.
+Born in Thiruvananthapuram, he left for Europe as a youth, where he spent the rest of his active life as an Indian nationalist and revolutionary.

 Although his life was mired in controversies, including a squabble with Adolf Hitler, information on his life in Europe was sketchy in the immediate years after his death.
 More information has come out in recent years.

 Chempakaraman Pillai is credited with the coining of the salutation and slogan "Jai Hind" in the pre-independence days of India.
 The slogan is still widely used in India.

 Pillai, who started the Indian National Voluntary Corps on 31 July 1914, was instrumental in inspiring Netaji Subhas Chandra Bose to start the Indian National Army (INA).

 Early life

 Pillai was born into a Tamil Vellalar family in Thiruvananthapuram, capital of the erstwhile Kingdom of Travancore in the modern state of Kerala.
 His parents, Chinnaswami Pillai and Nagammal, hailed from Nanjinad (Then Travancore, present-day Kanyakumari district, Tamil Nadu).
+He left India in 1908 at the age of 17 with the help of a European.